jerosanchez/NYTFeedReader/README.md

 Below are some possible improvements that can be tackled:

-- Add unit tests also for scenes components
+- Add unit tests for other components, like scenes
 - Add a NYT Feed Reader app icon